-When we use the word “Hawaiian” to talk about a Hawaii wedding, we’re referring to the Hawaiian elements that make a wedding in paradise so special.
-While your ceremony will have traditional elements, there are unique moments that are rooted in this wonderful culture.
+When we use the word “Hawaiian” to talk about a Hawaii wedding, we are referring to the Hawaiian traditions that make a wedding in paradise so special.
+While your ceremony will have traditional elements, unique moments are rooted in this wonderful culture.

 Officiant & Romantic Marriage Ceremony Including:

 - Vows - Traditional (repeated) or Customized (written)

 - Children’s Ceremony (For Blended Families)